mcg56/ENCE464-Assignment-2/README.md

 Building
 --------

-Build instructions are inside `poisson.c` and `threads.c`.
-You can automate this with makefiles if you want.
+Build instructions are provided in the Makefile.
+Use make to build.

 Testing
 -------

-Build your solution.

-Run `./test.sh`. *This scripts expects a `poisson` program to be present.*
+Run `make test`

 It will automatically run your solution for three cube sizes and compare the output against some correct reference files. **Do not edit these reference